Pressing Instructions

 Make sure your pressure is as high as it can be.
 Heat your press up to the correct pressing temperature.

-For full color and glow in the dark on w clear carrier sheet, 320 F, 12-15 seconds.
+For full color SCREEN PRINT transfers and glow in the dark, 320 F, 12-15 seconds.

 Always start at a lower temperature and work up as needed.
 Every heat press is different, and it may take a couple times to find what works best for your particular press.